Rave-Saber/AVR-APA102-library/README.md

 Some helper functions are included in a separate file for simple effects like single colors, multiple colors, extension, retraction, & scrolling colors.

+The rest of this library is still in active development & subject to change.
+Eventually we'd like to support:
+* Extension/retraction while playing effects
+* Assigning different patterns to different LED ranges
+* User-defined pattern playback

 ## Usage